ashishaggarwal/coding-exercise/README.md

 Sarah Stone, Female, 20/09/80 <br />
 Wes Jackson, Male, 14/08/74 <br />

+# Prerequisites

+The project would need JDK 22 and Maven to build/run
 ## Building

 Run following command to build the application